Presidential state car (Russia)

 The current presidential state car is an Aurus Senat limousine, which replaced a Mercedes-Benz S 600 Guard Pullman.
 The car is equipped with many life-saving, offensive, and defensive measures, and is built to the Federal Protective Service's standards.

 The Aurus Senat was developed in Russia by the NAMI as part of the "Kortezh" project.
 The Senat was publicly presented for the first time at the Fourth inauguration of Vladimir Putin in 2018.

 Previous generations

 Under the USSR, the General Secretary of the Communist Party was always driven in a Soviet-built ZIL-41052, escorted by Chaikas.
 Two ZIL limousines are still maintained in the Kremlin garage, and are occasionally used in Day of Victory military parades.

 The first foreign limousine used by a Russian president was a W140 Mercedes-Benz S-Class purchased for Boris Yeltsin.
 This was superseded by a Mercedes-Benz W220, then by a W221.
-The limousines used by Presidents Yeltsin and Medvedev were stretched and armored by the Belgian firm Carat Duchatelet; for President Medvedev's inauguration a special Carat Duchatelet limousine with a raised roof was ordered.
-President Putin's Mercedes was a Mercedes-Benz-produced S600 Pullman Guard.
+The limousines used by Presidents Yeltsin and Medvedev were stretched and armoured by the Belgian firm Carat Duchatelet; for Medvedev's inauguration a special Carat Duchatelet limousine with a raised roof was ordered.
+Putin's Mercedes was a Mercedes-Benz-produced S600 Pullman Guard.